Chart Color Schemes

 North Gosford has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 24 projects that could impact the region.
+Infrastructure changes significantly influence local performance.
+AreaSearch identified 24 projects likely impacting the area.
 Notable ones include M1 Pacific Motorway Kariong to Somersby Widening, Central Coast Film Studios, Amalfi by ALAND, and Central Coast Quarter.
-The following list details those most likely to be relevant.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.